alsoc/fmdt/README.md

   - `fmdt-visu`: visualization of the detected meteors.
   - `fmdt-check`: validation of the detected meteors with the field truth.
   - `fmdt-maxred`: max reduction of grayscale pixels on a video.
-  - `fmdt-vid2img`: convert video input files into a series of grayscale images.

 The next sub-sections describe *how to use* the generated executables.